-A pupil, at the time of their initial entry to school, shall present to the person in charge of admission a copy of their certificate of birth, proof of guardianship or custody, and copies of these records pertaining to him/her maintained by the school that they most recently attended.
+A pupil, at the time of his/her initial entry to school, shall present to the person in charge of admission a copy of his/her certificate of birth, proof of guardianship or custody, and copies of these records pertaining to him/ her maintained by the school that he/she most recently attended.
 If the student does not present copies of the required documents within 14 days of the initial enrollment, the principal shall notify the police department having jurisdiction in the area where the student resides of this fact and of the possibility that the student may be a missing child.
-The primary responsibility for supervision of a student rests with their parent(s) or guardian(s).
+The primary responsibility for supervision of a student rests with his/her parent(s) or guardian(s).
 The school district staff will provide the assistance it can to parents and guardians with this responsibility.